 Near Bishop in Inyo County, California — The American West (Pacific Coastal)

 Other nearby markers.
-At least 5 other markers are within 5 miles of this marker, measured as the crow flies.
-San Francis Ranch (approx. Lynching of the Convicts (approx. 2.8 miles away); History of "Dangerous Arrest" (approx. 4.9 miles away); The Ernest Kinney Teamster Family Mural (approx. 5 miles away); The Little Kittie Inn (approx. 5 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+"Atlas Copco Mucker" (approx. 1.6 miles away); Slim Princess (approx. 1.6 miles away); Whiskey Creek History (approx. 1.6 miles away); The Little Kittie Inn (approx. 1.7 miles away); The Ernest Kinney Teamster Family Mural (approx. 1.7 miles away); History of "Dangerous Arrest" (approx. 1.8 miles away); The Mule (approx. 1.8 miles away); Owensville (approx. 2.1 miles away).
 Touch for a list and map of all markers in Bishop.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 17, 2006, by Karen Key of Sacramento, California.
-This page has been viewed 3,387 times since then and 64 times this year.
-Photos: 1, 2. submitted on October 17, 2006, by Karen Key of Sacramento, California. • J. J. Prats was the editor who published this page.
+This page was last revised on September 16, 2020.
+It was originally submitted on September 14, 2020, by Craig Baker of Sylmar, California.
+This page has been viewed 41 times since then.
+Photos: 1, 2, 3. submitted on September 14, 2020, by Craig Baker of Sylmar, California. • Andrew Ruppenstein was the editor who published this page.